madajaju/edgemere/docs/edgemere/sa/spm/usecases/managesecurityprofiles/index.md

 Enable Security Profile should force a re-evaluation of the policies on all of the attached identities in the system.

 ![Scenario EnableSecurityProfile](./EnableSecurityProfile.png)
+#### Criteria

+* Given - A Security Profile has been created and disabled
+* When - Security Engineer enables the Security Profile
+* Then - A Security Profile has been created and disabled

 #### Steps
 1. [securityprofile create --name secProfileESP --file ./templates/secprofile.yml](#action-securityprofile-create)